YADRO-KNS/obmc-yadro-cli/README.md

-# Phosphor Command-line interface for mere mortals
+# YADRO OpenBMC Command Line Interface for end users
 Phosphor CLI is a Bash-based shell.
 This shell is used by non-system users to manage the OpenBMC system.
 This project contains scripts that simplify access to system setup.